COMMONLY ASKED QUESTIONS

 KidSport https://www.kidsportcanada.ca/manitoba/winnipeg/apply-for-a-grant/

-After you have completed your application with either of the above, use the KidSport/Jumpstart FLAG registration form to register with Football Manitoba.
-You must provide your KidSport or Jumpstart application confirmation number which you will receive immediately after completing the application.
+After you have completed your application with either of the above, use the flag registration link our office provides you to complete your registration to play.
+You must provide the KidSport or Jumpstart application confirmation number which you will receive immediately after completing the application.
 Once we receive a confirmation that your funding is approved we will finalize your child’s registration and assign them to a team.

 WHAT AGES CAN PLAY?